haslo/space4x/trade.md

   * transports only usable when both players agree
 * foreign Trade Posts provide all naturally occurring materials for 3, with 1 going to the player, composites for 6, with 2 going to the player

+## Selling Goods

+All unsold goods can be sold to a Trade Station at the end of the round (only from own factories).
+Production and transporting costs as for production, sale prices equal to buy prices.

+* Example: composite good can be sold for 6, costs 3 to produce => 3 profit.
+* Example: naturally occurring good can be sold for 3, costs 1 to produce, needs to be transported because Trade Post is far away (1 goes to transporting player) => 1 profit

 ## Player Interactions

 ### Trading partners and consent